yjeroen/oci8Pdo/README.md

 oci8Pdo
 =======

 ## A Yii Extension to simulate the Oracle PDO using the PHP OCI8 functions.
-The PDO simulation files can be used without Yii as well.
+The PDO driver simulation files can be used without Yii as well.

 The goal of this PDO class is to simulate 99% of the PDO functions that you use in an application.
 If you find any problems, I would love the feedback.
 Please open an Issue.
 Creating UnitTests is on my TODO list.